Luminosity – Ignite the Night!

-Luminosity – Ignite the Night!, often shortened to Luminosity, (previously named Luminosity - Powered by Pepsi), was a nighttime show performed nightly at Cedar Point amusement park in Sandusky, Ohio.
+Luminosity – Ignite the Night!, often shortened to Luminosity (previously named Luminosity - Powered by Pepsi), was a nighttime show performed nightly at Cedar Point amusement park in Sandusky, Ohio.
 It replaced American Portrait and the WildCat roller coaster.
 The show opened for previews on June 1, 2012 and held its grand-opening one week later.
 It ran nightly at 9:15 pm until August 19.
 From 2013 to 2017, the show ran every night at 9:30 pm except Tuesdays from May 31 – August 18.

 The show was free with admission to the park.
 During the day, the stage was used for the Peanuts' Celebration at the Point show.
 It is also used during HalloWeekends for a show called Skeleton Crew.

 History

-Thoughts of a new way to improve the nighttime environment began in summer 2011 when the new previous Cedar Fair CEO, Matt Ouimet was in the park one night and thought they should add more lights and excitement.
+Thoughts of a new way to improve the nighttime environment began in summer 2011 when the now previous Cedar Fair CEO, Matt Ouimet was in the park one night and thought they should add more lights and excitement.
 The goal was to create a new show that would energize the main midway with bright lights and music.
 Matt Ouimet first mentioned the show at a conference in January 2012.
 Details of Luminosity were first announced at the PointBuzz winter tour of Cedar Point on February 25, 2012.
 The 3,600 square foot screen used for American Portrait and Hot Summer Lights was taken down on February 28 because it was not needed for the new show.
 On April 13, Cedar Point officially announced Luminosity.
 The show debuted on June 1 for previews and its grand opening was held on June 8.

 Cedar Point worked mainly with the Emmy Award-Winning RWS and Associates and Chauvet Professional to build the production.
 They wanted RWS to bring in "the biggest, grandest and most expensive night show in Cedar Point's history".
 Award-winning choreographer EJ Ferencak and Alicia Pociask were responsible for the choreography of the show.
 Installation took four months and rehearsal occupied three weeks.
 The park also worked with Chauvet to set up and program the lights, as well as the lights used on Millennium Force and Power Tower.
 In 2013, Cedar Point built the show "in-house", meaning RWS would not coordinate the show.
 In addition, the show was performed every night except Tuesday.
 It has been confirmed by Cedar Point that Luminosity will be replaced by Vertical Impact, an acrobatic and stunt show that will run many times during the day on the same stage, near Iron Dragon.

-On August 20, 2017, Luminosity issued their final show.
+The last show was performed on August 20, 2017.